US soccer star Hope Solo arrested for DWI, child abuse in North Carolina - NewsBreak

 US soccer star Hope Solo arrested for DWI, child abuse in North Carolina

-WINSTON-SALEM, N.C. — Decorated soccer star Hope Solo has released a statement from her attorney after the former U.S. women’s national team goalkeeper was arrested Thursday in Winston-Salem, North Carolina.
+WINSTON-SALEM, N.C. — Decorated soccer star Hope Solo has released a statement from her attorney after reportedly being arrested Thursday in Winston-Salem, North Carolina.

-Update 8:31 p.m.
-EDT April 1: The Winston-Salem Police Department confirmed that they arrested Hope Amelia Stevens, 40, of Roaring River, known professionally as Hope Solo, in the parking lot of a Winston-Salem business, WGHP-TV reported.
-She was charged with driving while impaired, resisting a public officer and misdemeanor child abuse.
-She was been released from jail and has a court date of June 28, the television station reported, citing a police report.

-Solo married Jerramy Stevens, a former tight end for the Seattle Seahawks and Tampa Bay Buccaneers, in 2012, according to The Associated Press.
-The couple has twins, Vittorio Genghis and Lozen Orianna Judith Stevens, born on March 4, 2020.

 According to court documents, a witness observed Solo “passed out” behind the wheel of her vehicle for more than an hour, with the engine running and children in the backseat, WGHP reported.